dave45678/Lesson15/thymeleaf/03_DisplayingExternalText.md

 ## What you should do

-1. Create a new spring boot application and add a file called message.properties, that looks like this:
+1. Add a file called messages.properties, that looks like this:

 ```
 hello.header=Welcome!